NREL/EnergyPlus/design/FY2020/NFP-EnhancedOutdoorAirReporting.md

 - Update OutputReportTabular::FillRemainingPredefinedEntries() to support the new report columns and remove unused columns of results from the old report.

-- Update SystemReports::ReportMaxVentilationLoads() wqhich calculates the OA mass flow rate for each zone for both zone equipment and air loops.
+- Update SystemReports::ReportMaxVentilationLoads() which calculates the OA mass flow rate for each zone for both zone equipment and air loops.

 - Update DataZoneEquipment::CalcDesignSpecificationOutdoorAir() which is called by SingleDuct.cc::CalcOAMassFlow()